mithraism/mithraism.github.io/content/journal/2007/presentational-elements-underrated/presentational-elements-underrated.markdown

 Requiring users to define their own classes in BBCode, along with style information, is a very non-user-friendly solution that is way too complex and way too confusing.
 The probability of users using such a feature correctly is zero.
 Additionally, it suffers from the class bloat issue outlined above.

-Using [STRONG] and [EM] instead of [B] and [I] buttons is not a good solution either, because people will use [STRONG] for bold and [EM] for italic text—they'd use semantic elements for presentational purposes.
+Using [STRONG] and [EM] instead of [B] and [I] buttons is not a good solution either, because people will use [STRONG] for bold and [EM] for italic text&mdash;they'd use semantic elements for presentational purposes.

 So we're stuck with [B] and [I].
 Using inline CSS to tackle this issue is ugly.
 Using presentation class names such as `bold` and `italic` is not great either.
 The `b` and `i` elements, however, are a perfect solution.

-### Presentational Markup—Underrated!
+### Presentational Markup&mdash;Underrated!

 Presentational markup definitely can be useful at times.
-When using WYSIWYG editors, using presentation markup is pretty much impossible to avoid—don't try work around it, because it's not going to work anyway.
+When using WYSIWYG editors, using presentation markup is pretty much impossible to avoid&mdash;don't try work around it, because it's not going to work anyway.

 Even in other cases it can be useful to fall back to the good old `b` and `i` elements.
 Ironically, using non-semantical markup can make your code leaner, and therefore easier to maintain.